-The University has established an online reporting system to receive complaints of Sex-Based Harassment and other forms of Prohibited Conduct, and the system has the option of reporting anonymously.
+The University has established an online reporting system to receive Complaints of Prohibited Conduct, and the system has the option of reporting anonymously.
 If you would like to submit an online report, you can do so at the following web address: https://holyfamily-pa.safecollegesincident.com.